 QUINOA AND CRANBERRY MUFFINS

-For a little bit sweet and a little bit savoury, try these quinoa and cranberry muffins, with fruit flavours and super grain benefits.
+For a little bit sweet and a little bit savoury, try these quinoa, orange and cranberry muffins, with fruit flavours and super grain benefits.
 A unique flavour combination for some extra variety in your kids lunch boxes.